SUMMARIES OF OPINIONS

 IN OTHER CASES, the Supreme Court of Georgia has upheld murder convictions and life prison sentences for:

-(The Supreme Court has upheld Miller’s convictions for murder and aggravated assault for the shooting death of his adult daughter, Colleen Miller Grant.
-But it has reversed his convictions for two counts of false imprisonment due to insufficient evidence.)
+(The Supreme Court has upheld Carter’s convictions for murder, armed robbery, aggravated assault and other crimes for the shooting death of Eric Chepkuto.
+But it has reversed his conviction for financial-transaction card fraud due to insufficient evidence.)